5kmrun-bg/fivekmrun-app/fivekmrun_app_flutter/README.md

 ## Contribution Guidelines
 - PRs are most welcome!
 - We aim to have 100% parity between iOS and Android applications.
 Exceptions are acceptable for OS specific functionalities that doesn't have alternatives or have changed in the behavior.
+If you don't have access to macos and ios devices - reach out to a team member to assist you with testing and making sure the app works as expected.
 - Before starting a major improvement - open an issue to get some feedback on how your idea fits in the needs of the organization.
 - Changes should be tested on both platforms when opening a PR.